GA-CyberWorkforceAcademy/GTA-Labs/packet-introspection.md

 - 10 pts: Navigate to the target directory and open the file you saved in the previous step.
 Include the image in your report.

-Part 4 clean-up: When youve finished examining the image you extracted, close your image viewer.
+**Clean-up: When youve finished examining the image you extracted, close your image viewer.
 Return to Wireshark to close the TCP Stream window and clear your display filter.

 Submission
 ==========